ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 the base header?
 Given that the sole purpose of the field `maxproto` is to provide a way to calculate how many members the `extra_info` array has, the protocol would be much easier to understand if we re-interpret the field `maxproto` as `nextra_p3` and allow protocol v4 to have more than 64 extra feature/requests.

+After `extra_info`, there are two optional field `connid` and `padding`:

+`connid` is the sender's connection ID (4 bytes), `padding` is a 4 byte space to make the packet to align to 8 bytes boundary.

+These two fields were introduced with the extra request "connid in header".
+They are optional, therefore an implemenation is not required to set them. (section 4.4 for more details) If an implementation does set the connid, the implementation needs to toggle on the CONNID_HDR flag in `flags` (table 1.4).

 ### 2.2 handshake sub-protocol and raw address exchange